 Start with the basics:

 - Writing in complete sentences

 In your Reflection Questions, Extracurricular Activity entries, and Honors & Distinction entries, use full sentences that allow your personality and passions to come forward.
 For example, if your educational goal is to complete a bachelor’s degree in early childhood education and teach on your reservation, it is recommended that you respond with a full sentence like the one below:

 It is my dream to complete my bachelor’s degree in early childhood education in order to teach the next generation of leaders on my reservation.
 I believe that foundational life skills can be taught at a young age, and I want to be a part of empowering these learners through my degree.

-PREPPED stands for Passion, Readability, Every Question, Punctuation and Grammar, Printout Spellcheck, Examples, and Double Take.
-Here’s how to be PREPPED to finish final touch-ups and tweaks to make it your best essay yet:
+PREPPED stands for Prepare, Readability, Every Question, Punctuation and Grammar, Passion, Examples, and Double Take.
+Here’s how to be PREPPED on your application:

 - Passion: Read over your words and ask yourself if your passions are evident in your writing.
 Are you writing something because you think it is what the readers want to hear or are you genuinely passionate about your goals and dreams?

 - Examples: Did you provide specific examples to better explain your statements?
 Are these examples relevant to the question and the point you are trying to make?

 - Double Take: Once you have gone through the finer details of editing and proofreading, ask a friend, instructor, tutor, or family member to read through your responses.
 Ask them to use the PREPPED checklist.
 After they have read them over and provided feedback, edit your answers once more to reflect any changes.
 Then go through this checklist one last time.